cecileung1208/Crowdfunding-Kickstarter-Analysis/README.md

 * Select the Goal, % Successful, % Failed and % Canceled and click on Insert tab to create Line Graph
 * Format titles, axis as necessary.

-**Statistics Summary** - Backers Count for Successful and Failed Campaigns
+**Statistics of Backers Count for Successful and Failed Campaigns
 * Filter for Success Campaigns under the state column and copy and copy and paste this column and the backers count into another tab.
 * Filter for Failed Campaigns under the state column and copy and paste this column and the backers count beside teh successful campaigns information.
 * Create a table with Columns for Successful and Failed.